geekq/git-wiki/README.markdown

 You can start the web server now with `./run.ru`.

+### Upstream git repository

+Scenario:
+* you use a central git server e.g. gitosis or github.com to manage the code for your project
+* you use a subdirectory e.g. `wiki` as descibed above to store documentation of your project
+* you can run git-wiki locally on a subdirectory (s. above)
+* but you want to integrate changes in your wiki quickly without the need to merge your local wiki changes manually

+Solution: use this git-wiki version!
+Configure a git remote with the name `origin`. git-wiki automatically recognizes this and pulls and pushes on every topic change if the upstream server is reachable.

+Note: even if the central gitosis server and the git-wiki are installed on the same computer, you still need two git repositories.
+IkiWiki (another git based wiki) has similar requirements [ikiwiki  repos][]:

+> You may find yourself wondering why there are so many git repositories for a single wiki.
+The setup with a remote "bare" repository allows Ikiwiki to avoid a situation where you might "push" content to a non-bare repository, which would cause the "working copy" of the "source directory" repository to get out of sync with the sequence of commits in the git database.
+In short, **never push to a non-bare git repository**.

 ### Integrated TODO list(s)

 Just write TODO or DONE at the beginning of a line with task you would